ionic-team/ionic-cli/README.md

 ## Using Ionic Labs

-We've extended the serve command to open the new Lab UI that features iOS and Android side-by-side.
+We've extended the serve command to open the new Lab UI that features iOS, Android, and Windows side-by-side.

 ```bash
 $ ionic serve --lab
 ```

 If you've used the serve command before, you'll feel right at home with this one.
-Just like serve, it opens your app in a browser, but now it shows you what your app will look like on a phone, with both iOS and Android side by side.
+Just like serve, it opens your app in a browser, but now it shows you what your app will look like on a phone, with both iOS, Android, Windows side by side.

 And of course, it supports Live Reload and all the other goodies we've added over the last couple of months.

+NOTE: This does **not** emulate cordova or cordova plugins.
+So while the UI may feel like a native app, you'll still want to deploy to a device to test plugins.

 ## Serving an alternate document root